hmxmilohax/milo-executable-library/README.md

 Interested in this stuff?
 Join MiloHax, the Discord where a lot of this gets sorted, found, or hacked together: https://discord.gg/TPycZbVeqY

 ## Testing Status
 Unless otherwise noted, all executables have been tested on both console and emulator.
+Only NTSC builds are featured at current.

 Here's a list of which ones have only been tested on emulator: